 As businesses diversify their product assortment, they may have an increased need for workers to manage their inventory at a detailed level.
 However, this may increase operational costs significantly.

-Before changing your product assortment, make sure to consider whether your inventory management and fulfilment team can handle receiving, storing, picking, packing, and shipping new SKUs.
-If you anticipate higher order volumes with the new additions, make sure your team is prepared, and can still provide quick fulfilment and delivery.
+Before changing your product assortment, make sure to consider whether your inventory management and fulfillment team can handle receiving, storing, picking, packing, and shipping new SKUs.
+If you anticipate higher order volumes with the new additions, make sure your team is prepared, and can still provide quick fulfillment and delivery.

 If any of your teams can’t support a growing product assortment, there are a few other options.
-You can add workers to your team (though this may increase labour costs), or you can partner with a 3PL that can help you store your inventory and fulfil orders more efficiently.
+You can add workers to your team (though this may increase labor costs), or you can partner with a 3PL that can help you store your inventory and fulfill orders more efficiently.

 As your brand adds to its product assortment over time, you may start to accumulate more SKUs than you can realistically handle.
 When left unchecked, this SKU proliferation can lead to issues with inventory visibility, increased carrying costs, and deadstock.

 Preventing SKU proliferation starts with regular inventory audits to get rid of obsolete inventory and catch potential deadstock early.